juss21/forum-advanced-features/README.md

 - Comment and Post Removal/Editing.
 - Saves all user activity and displays it on "Account" page.
-- Notifications from other users activity, who liked/commented your post or comment.
+- Displays notifications from other users, who liked/disliked/commented your post or comment.

 ## Useful links
 ### audit page: https://github.com/01-edu/public/blob/master/subjects/forum/advanced-features/audit.md